-At Longmeadow, we extend this definition and define all discriminatory behaviour as 'any incident whichLongmeadow Primary School - Equality Scheme - 7 - © Jun 2019 is perceived to be discriminatory by the victim or any other person'.
+At Longmeadow, we extend this definition and define all discriminatory behaviour as 'any incident which is perceived to be discriminatory by the victim or any other person'.

 The school will also use the Anti-Bullying processes outlined in the Anti-Bullying policy to look for patterns of discriminatory behaviour that could be classified as bullying.